strimzi/metrics-reporter/README.md

 auto.include.jmx.reporter=false
 ```

-The `prometheus.metrics.reporter.allowlist` configuration of brokers and controllers can be updated at runtime using the `kafka-configs.sh` tool or the `incrementalAlterConfigs()` method from the `Admin` API.
-For example:
+The `prometheus.metrics.reporter.allowlist` configuration of brokers and controllers can be updated at runtime without restarting Kafka.

+You can update the configuration using either of these approaches:

+* The `kafka-configs.sh` command-line tool
+* The `incrementalAlterConfigs()` method from the `Admin` API.

 ```sh
 ./bin/kafka-configs.sh --bootstrap-server localhost:9092 \